MDAnalysis/UserGuide/doc/source/formats/reference/pdb.rst

 Writing out
 ===========

 MDAnalysis can write both single-frame PDBs and convert trajectories to multi-model PDBs.
-If the Universe is missing fields that are :ref:`required in a PDB file <pdb-spec-label>`, MDAnalysis provides default values and raises a warning.
+If the Universe is missing fields that are :ref:`required in a PDB file <pdb-spec>`, MDAnalysis provides default values and raises a warning.
 There are 2 exceptions to this:

     - ``chainIDs``: if a Universe does not have ``chainIDs``, MDAnalysis uses the first character of the segment ``segid`` instead.
     - ``elements``: Elements are *always* guessed from the atom name.